LTLC- Lutherville-Timonium Lacrosse Club- Boys

 - Developing players to their highest potential

-- Compete at the intermediary club level to encourage multi-sport participation
+- Compete at the intermediary to advanced club level to encourage multi-sport participation

 Age-Appropriate Player Development